GambitGamesLLC/unity-neuroguide-energy/README.md

 /// <summary>
 /// Called when the user gets their score above the threshold value in the experience.
 /// When this happens, this callback will be prevented until the user falls back below the threshold
-/// and a set amount of time has passed, configurable in the NeuroGuideExperience Options object
+/// and a set amount of time has passed, configurable in the NeuroGuideAnimationExperience Options object
 /// </summary>
 void OnAboveThreshold();